-- Never wait until the day before the test to seek assistance.
+- Never wait until the day before a big test or deadline to seek assistance.
 Study a few hours each day, and keep up with your assignments.
 It is easier to keep up than to catch up!

 - Remember that there are many support services available to you as a student at Cascadia.
-Visit faculty office hours, attend supplemental instruction sessions and student success workshops when available, form study groups with your friends, and visit the Learning Center.
+Visit faculty office hours, attend Guided Study Sessions, form study groups with your friends, and visit the Bock Learning Center.
 Take advantage of all of your resources!

 Tutoring for math, science, and BIT operates on a drop-in system.
 This means that you can stop by at any time during our hours of operation to work with a tutor.
-We work with students on a first-come-first serve basis and use a waitlist when there are more students needing help than tutors available.
+We work with students on a first-come-first-served basis and use a waitlist when necessary.
 During busy times, the wait time can be significant.
 We encourage students to work on their assignments individually or with peers while they wait.

 Guidelines of Use

-Sign In.
-All students must sign in to use this space at the kiosks located at the entrances to the Learning Center.
+- Sign In All students must sign in at the kiosks located at the entrance of the Bock Learning Center.
 If you are having difficulty signing in, our office assistants are happy to help.

-Computer use.
-Learning Center computers are for academic purposes only.
-Please note that video games in the Learning Center, on our computers or your personal devices, is strictly prohibited.
+- Computer Use Bock Learning Center computers are for academic purposes only.
+Video games in the Bock Learning Center, on our computers or your personal devices, is strictly prohibited.

 - Please use headphones for all audio material (video clips, music, etc.).
 If you do not have your own, you may borrow a pair from the front desk at no charge.

-- Please take social conversations out of the Learning Center.
+- Please take social conversations out of the Bock Learning Center.

 - Please respect others’ work space by remaining aware of the volume of your voice and that of your group.

-Requesting tutor help.
-Drop-in tutoring in the Learning Center takes place on a first-come-first-serve basis.
+- Requesting Tutor Help Drop-in tutoring takes place on a first-come-first-served basis.
 To add your name to the waitlist, please see the office assistant at the entrance.

 We appreciate your cooperation!

-If a student would like to request that any branch of tutoring services provide an accommodation due to a disability, they should work directly with Disability Student Services (DSS) to complete the accommodation application paperwork.
-Information about this process is available on the DSS webpage.
-Once this step has been completed, tutoring services will work with DSS to determine a reasonable accommodation for the student.
+If a student would like to request that any branch of tutoring services provide an accommodation due to a disability, they should work directly with Student Accessibility Services to complete the accommodation application paperwork.
+Information about this process is available on the Student Accessibility Services webpage.
+Once this step has been completed, tutoring services will work with Student Accessibility Services to determine a reasonable accommodation for the student.
 Accommodations are generally made on a quarter-by-quarter and class-by-class basis.
 This means that most arrangements pertain only to a specific class and quarter.

 Please note that tutoring services cannot work directly with students to make accommodations as we are not qualified to evaluate individual disabilities.
-To ensure that student requests are handled in a manner that is informed, consistent, and in compliance with the Americans with Disabilities Act (ADA), accommodation requests must come to us directly from the DSS office.
+To ensure that student requests are handled in a manner that is informed, consistent, and in compliance with the Americans with Disabilities Act (ADA), accommodation requests must come to us directly from the Student Accessibility Services office.

-Who can use tutoring services in the Learning Center?
+Who can use tutoring services at the Bock Learning Center?